Help Center

 Structures your email content into multiple columns for responsive design

-Groups multiple elements together
+Groups multiple columns together for responsive stacking

 Organizes related content blocks or layouts within your email